Gelfand--Tsetlin degenerations of representations and flag varieties: Generalities on Gr obner degenerations of flag varieties

 \begin{remark} For integral dominant weights $\la$ and $\la'$ such that $\la-\la'$ is also dominant we have a surjection $L_\la\mapsto L_{\la'}$ of $\mU(\fn_-)$-modules.
 This is a projective system with projective limit $\mU(\fn_-)$.
 Now, setting $s_{i_1,\ldots,i_{k}}:=s_{i_1,\ldots,i_{k}}-s_{1,\ldots,k}$ for all tuples $i_1,\ldots,i_{k}$ does not change the degeneration $F^S$, therefore we may assume that all $s_{1,\ldots,k}=0$.
 With this assumption in place one can see that the said projective system respects the $\bZ$-filtrations on the $L_\la$ in the sense that it induces an increasing $\bZ$-filtration on the limit $\mU(\fn_-)$.

 We will recover an explicit description of this filtration on $\mU(\fn_-)$ for the case of Gelfand--Tsetlin degenerations in Theorem~\ref{Lfiltration}.
-However, it would be nice to have a more direct definition of this filtration in the general case. \end{remark}
+However, it would be interesting to see a more direct definition of this filtration in the general case. \end{remark}

-\begin{remark} All the results found here as well as in the sections below can be formulated for real (rather than integer) gradings.
-The reason for us to assume that $s_{i_1,\ldots,i_k}\in\bZ$ is that the real case would require us to consider spaces graded by the semigroup generated by the $s_{i_1,\ldots,i_k}$ rather than by $\bZ$.
-This would complicate the notations with virtually no gain in mathematical merit.
-(The only disadvantage integer gradings give us is not being able to work directly with cones in the Gr\"obner fan in the proof of Theorem~\ref{maxcone}, only with their sets of integer points.
-This, however, is easily circumvented.) \end{remark}

-\begin{remark} Proposition~\ref{FSinPLS} is stated only for regular $\la$ since a version of this theorem for singular $\la$ would concern degenerations of partial flag varieties rather than $F$.
-Sections~\ref{gtdegens} and~\ref{degenact} will contain more results concerned only with complete flag varieties and/or regular highest weights.
-This is, again, done to avoid overcomplicating the notations in these key sections.
-However, partial flag varieties and singular highest weights will be discussed in Section~\ref{singular} and the corresponding generalizations of the results will be given there. \end{remark}